Thorn-222/BMSR/README.md

 ```
 You can change the size of the training set by modifying the partition range in `NAS-Bench-101/loader.py`.

-- To evaluate BMSR’s overall Kendall’s Tau and to search for high-performing architectures on NAS-Bench-101, you can run:
+- To evaluate BMSR’s overall Kendall’s Tau and to search for high-performing architectures in NAS-Bench-101, you can run:
 ```
 cd NAS-Bench-101
 python main.py --seed 777 --test True